sofyansitorus/WooCommerce-Shipping-Distance-Matrix/README.txt

 License: GPL-2.0+
 License URI: http://www.gnu.org/licenses/gpl-2.0.txt

-WooCommerce shipping rates calculator based on products shipping class and distances that calculated using Google Maps Distance Matrix API.
+WooCommerce shipping rates calculator based on products shipping class and route distances that calculated using Google Maps Distance Matrix API.

 == Description ==
-WooCommerce shipping rates calculator based on products shipping class and distances that calculated using Google Maps Distance Matrix API.
+WooCommerce shipping rates calculator based on products shipping class and route distances that calculated using Google Maps Distance Matrix API.

 This plugin perfect for online store that use local shipping or private shipping such as selling flower, food & beverage but not limited to.